JesseSegall/ShutterLights/Boats & Logs Studio_ShutterLights_readme.txt

 1. Player starts in the MainScene, player must travel into open cell door.
 2. Player will then transfer to Room_1.
-3. Player will oberve elevators with light orbs and green and red power ups.
+3. Player will observe elevators with light orbs and green and red power ups.
 Collect orbs for effects.
 White light orbs will replenish light meter.
 4. Traverse elevators, if you fall into the lava or spikes you will respawn at the last checkpoint.
 5. At the end of the first room you will encounter an ai enemy ghost.
 The ghosts will chase you if you get too close.
-They will alert you will a sound when then aggro.
+They will alert you will a sound when they aggro.
 If they collide with you the ghosts will die and steal your light.
 6. At the end of this scene there is a doorway that will bring you back to the main room.
 7. Have the player go up the stairs and into the big door for the final boss fight.
 8. Once in the boss room, the player must collect light orbs to damage the boss while dodging projectiles summoned by the boss